 30 best things to do in Austin

-You can’t think things to do in Austin without thinking South by Southwest.
-Since its humble beginnings back in 1987, SXSW has grown into one of the most important annual dates not just in the Texas capital’s bristling events diary, but for the global music, movies and technology industries too.
-These days, it’s where you can catch film debuts, innovative tech launches and the world’s most talked about music acts performing in venues in all over the city.
-It’s where the most clued-up heads from across the creative industries gather, swap ideas and set the cultural agenda for the year ahead - and everyone is welcome.
+If you're looking for something to do in Austin then South by Southwest is totally unavoidable—and should be your first port of call if you've got media-centric interests.
+Ever since its humble beginnings back in 1987, SXSW has grown into one of the most important annual dates not just in the Texas capital’s bristling events diary, but for the global music, movies and technology industries too.
+These days, you can expect to catch film debuts, innovative tech launches and the world’s most talked about music acts performing in venues across the city.
+It’s where the most clued-up heads from across the creative industries gather, swap ideas and set the cultural agenda for the year ahead.

 If there were an Austin award for “Most Hyped Restaurant,” it would go to Franklin Barbecue.
 It might, in fact, be the most hyped in all of Texas.
 How could a barbecue joint reach this level of notoriety?
 James Beard Award winner Aaron Franklin honed his craft for years before opening the BBQ trailer that he quickly outgrew.
 The line started back then and hasn’t stopped; the line starts at 6:30am every morning without fail—with waits up to four hours—and lasts until the food runs out.
 The brisket is seasoned and smoked to juicy perfection.
 Once you've had your Franklin fill, hit up some more of Austin's best BBQ restaurants, like Micklethwait, La Barbecue and Freedman's.